Shichisan/ruby-sandbox/README.md

 This application build on docker, so you can input some docker command to build

+You should input environment variable in `docker-compose.yml` before execute below commands

 ```
 move root directory of this project
 $ docker-compose build